BOXLEGENDARY/Dex/README.md

 ## Other
 * 1: I'm not updating ZDex anymore, but I still fix some issues, improve functions, and optimize certain parts.
 * 2: i want remake ZDex if i can
+* 3: This Dex need to be Fix

 ---